 Cost and departure points of cruise ships

 The cost of a cruise ship vacation heavily depends on three factors: the route and duration of your journey, the cruise line, and the type of cabin you choose.
 In order to get a rough idea of the cost, you can use a cruise finder tool that provides a comparison of different lines and routes.
 They sometimes also point out special offers you might be interested in.
-Be aware that there might be hidden costs to a cruise holiday, such as the journey to the actual departure port of your ship, exclusive drinks and meals, and the travel insurance that is usually not included in the price.
+Be aware that there might be hidden costs to a cruise holiday.
+Those are, for example,the journey to the actual departure port of your ship or exclusive drinks and meals.
+The travel insurance that usually not included in the price as well.
 As for the starting point of your cruise, the options are plentiful: In Canada and the US alone, there are almost 30 ports from which you can plan your next travel.